 With each passing day, life gets more frenetic…more to do, less time to do it in, more complexity, more moving parts, the push-pull between work and family.
 In this seemingly impossible struggle, the effort required to keep up can sap your energy and stir the pot of your anxiety.

 Begin with time constraints; work demands; family expectations and obligations; financial concerns.
-Add equal parts of the urgency to pay attention to your relationship as well as to attend to your personal needs.
-Stir in the omnipresent global firestorms that stoke pervasive fear about the ability to live safely and the pressure cooker that you are living in creates the perfect recipe for the silent killer, stress, in your life.
+Add equal parts of the urgency to pay attention to your relationship and to attend to your personal needs.
+Stir in the omnipresent global firestorms that stoke pervasive fear about the ability to live safely; the pressure cooker that you are living in creates the perfect recipe for the silent killer, stress, in your life.

 As the overwhelm builds and the stress cycle intensifies, you begin to feel it in your body – headaches, muscle tension, chest pain and fatigue; you might notice it in your moods – depression, anxiety, restlessness, lack of motivation or focus, irritability or anger.
 You may even develop less than ideal behaviors – poor eating habits, drug and alcohol abuse or other mental health issues that keep your life off-balance.